ongoing/SaferpayBundle/README.md

 }
 ```

-*URLS can be overwritten or set in predefined data, for example to generate dynamic URLS*
+*URLS can be overwritten or set in predefined data, to generate dynamic URLS for Example!*

 ### Credit Card Data

-On a successful response, creditcard data is saved in extended data of the transaction with keys *token, CARDREFID, CARDMASK, CARDBRAND, CARDVALIDMONTH, CARDVALIDYEAR* (take a look at approve method in SaferpayPlugin).
+On a successful response, creditcard data is saved in extended data of the transaction with keys *token, CARDREFID, CARDMASK, CARDBRAND, CARDVALIDMONTH, CARDVALIDYEAR* (take a look at approve method in the SaferpayPlugin).

 The generated alias is saved under CARDREFID.
 The alias could be used to initialize, authorize and capture a transaction in one step.
 By setting authorize_direct to true or false, additional security step (like 3DS) could be skipped.
 Be aware of liability reversal.